Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

+Because of this information, we use informative priors as penalties on all the parameters we estimate.
+This has the effect of introducing extra curvature to the optimization problem as well as conforming with musical intuition.
+The specific choices are shown in \autoref{tab:priors}.

+We fix $\sigma^2_{\textrm{acc}}$ and $\sigma^2_{\textrm{stress}}$ to be 1 after numerical experiments suggested that they were poorly identified.
+Essentially, large values of these variances make the stress and deceleration states difficult to separate, so other values of similar magnitude make little difference.
+Given the use of priors, one could interpret our procedure from a Bayesian perspective.
+However, we do not estimate full posteriors, only the maximum \emph{a posteriori} value, so our prior specification choices are not intended to reflect tail uncertainty.
+We defer justification and discussion of these choices to \autoref{sec:prior-sens-gener}.

-\subsection{Is this model reasonable?}
+\subsection{Is this model reasonable}

-It is reasonable to ask whether a simple model such as this is able to accurately represent performance practice without removing musically important information.
+It is reasonable to ask whether a simple model such as this can accurately represent performance practice without removing musically important information.
 In a statistical sense, this question is similar to the problem of tuning parameter selection in nonparametric estimation.
 Specifically, we do not want this model to ``over-smooth'' the performance, eliminating information necessary for listener appreciation.
-One way to examine such a question is to generate a performance using the smoothed tempos learned by the model and compare it aurally with the original recording. \citet{GuRaphael2012} used a model similar to ours to investigate just this question.
-In one study, they surveyed nine graduate piano majors at a major conservatory on twelve different piano excerpts.
-The pianists were not meaningfully able to distinguish between the synthesized and real recordings in the majority of experiments.
-Our model is more expressive than that employed in the study, and the parameters are estimated from data rather than calibrated.
-We expect that a similar study with our model would yield similar, if not better, results.
+One way to examine such a question is to generate a performance using the smoothed tempos resulting from the fitted model and compare it aurally with the original recording. \citet{GuRaphael2012} evaluate this question empirically: they surveyed nine graduate piano majors at a major conservatory on twelve different piano excerpts, both performed and synthesized.
+The pianists were not meaningfully able to distinguish between the two in the majority of experiments.
+We expect that a similar study with our model would yield better results.
+In the Supplementary Material~\citep{McDonaldMcBride2021a}, we allow the reader to decide for themselves: we have included a MIDI recording derived from Sviatoslav Richter's 1976 recording as well as one synthesized using our model.
+The only difference is the tempos of the individual beats.

+The generative model in \citet{GuRaphael2012} is also a switching model on four states like ours.
+It is quite a bit simpler, however, in terms of the transition matrix depicted in \autoref{fig:transmat}.
+It is only first-order, so states 2 and 3 can be entered and left immediately.
+There's also no ability to go from state 3 to 2 or 2 to 1.
+This precludes the common feature of slowing down at the end of a phrase before returning to a new tempo.
+Furthermore, and importantly, their parameters are not estimated from data but chosen by eye.
+Comparing our model to theirs, we found that ours is more robust in that it is less likely to make spurious excursions to states 2 and 3 and more accurately uses state 4.
+It also has significantly lower RMSE on the data despite having only two additional parameters.
+A more careful comparison with this model is given in the Supplementary Material~\citep{McDonaldMcBride2021a}.